 A research paper

 A research paper (in English) by P. Georgalas.
 It is about learning the Turkish language online through this website.
-It was published in Turkish Online Journal of Distance Education (TOJDE) of Anadolu Üniversitesi.
+It was published in 2012 in the Turkish Online Journal of Distance Education (TOJDE) of Anadolu Üniversitesi.

 An interview about the website

 An interview to Serkan Karatas for Kliknete - June 2011.